 We know they have a collection.
 It might be a collection of sticks.
 Maybe it’s their favorite leaves.
-Whatever it is that you end up with pocketfuls of at then end of an afternoon outside, we can guarantee they’ll love turning their treasures into a wind chime.
+Whatever it is that you end up with pocketfuls of at the end of an outside adventure, we can guarantee your crafty kids will love turning their treasures into a wind chime.
 Add glitter, paint, or string alone to pull together an afternoon of fun.
 Get inspired here.

 How do you turn your backyard into a primo playtime pad?
 Let us know in the comment section below!